NCAR/earthcube-program-analysis/docs/_sources/findings/publications.md

 ### Data papers
 **Data papers** that present details about new data sets are important community assets.
 A hypothesis for _further analysis_ is that these papers are becoming highly cited because the data they describe are getting significant use within their target communities.
 Three examples are given:

-* BedMachine v3: Complete Bed Topography and Ocean Bathymetry Mapping of Greenland From Multibeam Echo Sounding Combined With Mass Conservation - **336 citations**
+* BedMachine v3: Complete Bed Topography and Ocean Bathymetry Mapping of Greenland From Multibeam Echo Sounding Combined With Mass Conservation - **364 citations**
-* A global multiproxy database for temperature reconstructions of the Common Era - **167 citations** The Neotoma Paleoecology Database, a multiproxy, international, community-curated data resource - **120 citations**
+* A global multiproxy database for temperature reconstructions of the Common Era - **192 citations**
+* The Neotoma Paleoecology Database, a multiproxy, international, community-curated data resource - **143 citations**
-* The Arctic System Reanalysis, Version 2 - **65 citations**
+* The Arctic System Reanalysis, Version 2 - **74 citations**

 ### Programmatic papers
 **Programmatic papers** that discuss overarching sets of issues that are prominent for certain high-profile topics.
 These papers may summarize trends, present prominent challenges and research questions, and discuss programmatic opportunities for communities to pursue with respect to certain research areas.

-* Big Data and cloud computing: innovation opportunities and challenges - **344 citations**
+* Big Data and cloud computing: innovation opportunities and challenges - **388 citations**
-* Minimum Information about an Uncultivated Virus Genome (MIUViG) - **206 citations**
+* Minimum Information about an Uncultivated Virus Genome (MIUViG) - **247 citations**
+* Situating Ecology as a Big-Data Science: Current Advances, Challenges, and Solutions - **102 citations**
-* Toward the Geoscience Paper of the Future: Best practices for documenting and sharing research from data to software to provenance - **91 citations**
+* Toward the Geoscience Paper of the Future: Best practices for documenting and sharing research from data to software to provenance - **98 citations**
-* Situating Ecology as a Big-Data Science: Current Advances, Challenges, and Solutions - **71 citations**

 ## Analysis Notebooks